February 13, 2023

 comfortable.
 If you do decide to get everything brand new (and really, who can blame you!?
 We all love new things!), make sure you wear it at least once before your shoot to make sure it fits and feels great.

-This is especially important for things like shoes, which can cause all kinds of problems if they aren’t broken in properly, especially considering many of the locations we go to are rough and rocky, or are involving long walks!
+This is especially important for things like shoes, which can cause all kinds of problems if they aren’t broken in properly, especially considering many of the locations we go to are rough and rocky or are involving long walks!
 I would usually recommend bringing along a second pair of shoes that are comfortable and stable, like sneakers.

-Want to try out a couple looks?
+Want to try out a couple of looks?
 Great!
 I encourage my clients to bring two outfits to their engagement session.
 Before we begin, I’ll ask you to show me both outfits so I can help plan which one would go best with which backdrops, or terrain, and make a “game plan.”
 We’ll pause halfway through the session to give you time to change.

 Ladies, this is a big one!
 I always tell my clients to think very seriously about having hair and makeup professionally styled for their engagement photos.
 This is a once-in-a-lifetime moment for you.
 Hiring a professional will ensure you look your absolute best on camera, and if you need a recommendation I have a few stylists and artists that would gladly pamper you for your engagement session!

 Sounds simple, doesn’t it?
-Yet so many of my clients get worried about whether they need to know how to pose, look natural, find the right backdrop, turn into the light a certain way.
-Well I’ve said it many times and I’ll say it again, RELAX!
+Yet so many of my clients get worried about whether they need to know how to pose, look natural, find the right backdrop, and turn into the light a certain way.
+Well, I’ve said it many times and I’ll say it again, RELAX!
 Those things are all my job!
 All you have to do is show up looking fabulous, and I’ll take care of the rest.
 Comfort and natural poses and emotions are what I’m good at!
 Ask anyone!
 Promise I won’t let you down!

 Well!
 That’s all I got for today!
 Per usual, I shall end my post with a GIF!